 The largest Orthodox Synagogue is the Boca Raton Synagogue with over one thousand members.
 BRS is located on Montoya Circle just east of the Florida Turnpike.
 The community is surrounded by the Turnpike, a canal, and two high-traffic streets, Palmetto Park Road and Powerline Road.
 Members span from the non-religious to the mostly Orthodox and growing “Yeshiva" crowd.
 The community referred to as "the circle" is nearly all Jewish, mostly orthodox households.
 There is only one synagogue in the community, with Friday night services held is some communities homes.
-West Boca is mostly made up of developments with Homeowner Associations and Condominiums, which don't allow for the "house-shul".
+West Boca is mostly made up of developments with Homeowner Associations and Condominiums, which usually don't allow for the "house-shul", something that has begun to change (See "Recent Additions" below).
 Most of the communities children attend Hillel, followed by Torah Academy, Hebrew Academy of Margate, and Donna Klein.
 There are a number of rental communities near BRS, most renters are non-Jewish.

 Boca Jewish Center is the newest synagogue in the immediate area and is located just north of BRS and Young Israel, all three communities are within 2.1 miles of each other.
 The shul is located in a shopping mall but the entrance is in the back where these is little to no traffic.
+Boca Jewish Center just announce that is is expanding in the same area, takeing over the second floor in the same mall to allow for continued growth.
 Made up mostly of a modern orthodox crowd, the membership like BRS spans the gamut.
 Close enough to the The Young Israel, some members attend both synagogues.
 The housing in this area while not much more expspensive is mostly made up of country clubs, which can have annual memberships.